TarunShankarU/Machine-Learning-Projects/Advertisement Click Prediction/Model/README.md

-## **Advertisement Click Prediction**
+# **Advertisement Click Prediction**

-### 🎯 **Goal**
+## 🎯 Objective
-The objective is to predict whether a user will click on an advertisement based on various attributes and user inputs from the dataset.
-By analyzing these features, the aim is to develop a model that accurately forecasts user behavior in response to advertisements.
+The aim of this project is to predict whether a user will click on an advertisement based on multiple user attributes and dataset features.
+By analyzing these inputs, the goal is to develop a predictive model that accurately forecasts user engagement with advertisements.

-### 🧵 **Dataset**
+---

-Link for the dataset used in the project: [`https://www.kaggle.com/jahnveenarang/cvdcvd-vd`](https://www.kaggle.com/jahnveenarang/cvdcvd-vd)
+## 🧵 Dataset

-### 🧾 **Description**
+You can access the dataset used for this project here: [Kaggle Dataset](https://www.kaggle.com/jahnveenarang/cvdcvd-vd).

-We start with *Exploratory Data Analysis (EDA)* and *Data Visualization* to gain insights from the dataset.
-Then, we apply various machine learning algorithms to predict whether a user will click on an advertisement.
-Finally, we compare the accuracies of these algorithms to identify the best-performing model.
+---

-### 🧮 **What I had done!**
+## 🧾 Project Overview
-- Imported essential libraries for data manipulation and machine learning.
+This project begins by performing **Exploratory Data Analysis (EDA)** and data visualizations to understand patterns in user behavior.
+Following the data analysis, we apply different machine learning algorithms to predict whether an advertisement will be clicked.
+Model performance metrics are compared to determine the most accurate algorithm.

-- Conducted Exploratory Data Analysis (EDA) to comprehend the dataset.
+---

-- Visualized data to extract meaningful patterns and insights.
+## 🧮 Steps Performed
-- Assessed feature correlations to understand interdependencies.
+- Loaded essential libraries for data handling and machine learning tasks.
-- Converted categorical features into numerical formats via feature mapping.
+- Conducted EDA to extract insights from the dataset.
-- Split the dataset into training and testing sets and applied scaling techniques.
+- Visualized key trends and meaningful patterns in user data.
-- Implemented and trained four machine learning models: **XGBoost**, **Random Forest**, **Gradient Boosting**, and **Multi-Layer Perceptron**.
+- Examined feature correlations to identify dependencies.
-- Evaluated the models using confusion matrices and compared their accuracies to determine the best-performing model.
+- Mapped categorical features to numerical values for better model performance.

-### 🚀 **Models Implemented**
+- Split the dataset into training and testing sets and applied feature scaling.
-Model Building: We implemented the following algorithms for their distinct advantages in handling various aspects of the dataset:
+- Built and trained four machine learning models: XGBoost, Random Forest, Gradient Boosting, and Multi-Layer Perceptron (MLP).

-- XGBoost Classifier: Known for its high performance and efficiency in handling large datasets with complex patterns.
+- Evaluated models using confusion matrices and compared accuracy scores to select the top performer.

-- Random Forest Classifier: Effective in reducing overfitting and providing reliable feature importance insights.
+---

-- Gradient Boosting: Powerful for capturing intricate data relationships and improving accuracy through boosting techniques.
+## 🚀 Models Implemented
-- Multi-Layer Perceptron: Capable of capturing non-linear relationships due to its deep learning architecture.
+Here are the models tested and their roles in this project:

-### 📚 **Libraries Needed**
+- **XGBoost Classifier:** Exceptional at handling complex patterns and delivering top performance on large datasets.
-- Language Used
+- **Random Forest Classifier:** Effective in minimizing overfitting and offering feature importance insights.
-  - Python
+- **Gradient Boosting:** Useful for capturing complex relationships in data through iterative boosting.
-- Libraries Used
+- **Multi-Layer Perceptron (MLP):** Deep learning architecture capable of learning non-linear relationships.

-  - Pandas
+---

-  - Seaborn
+## 📚 Technology Stack
-  - Numpy
+- **Programming Language:** Python
-  - Matplotlib
+- **Libraries:** Pandas, Numpy, Seaborn, Matplotlib

 ### 📊 **Exploratory Data Analysis Results**
 <table>